slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 ## Development Environment

 ##### Integrated Development Environment
--The IDEs of choice are Eclipse, Spring Tool Suite (STS), IntelliJ IDEA
+- The IDEs of choice are Eclipse, Spring Tool Suite (STS), IntelliJ IDEA
+-  decompiler for use when debugging if your IDE does not have an out of the box decompiler
+- Install SonarLint for static code checking

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ2NjEzMjE1NiwxNzc1NDc1NDEsLTgxOD
-c0Mzc2N119
+eyJoaXN0b3J5IjpbODUwMDcyNjE3LDE3NzU0NzU0MSwtODE4Nz
+QzNzY3XX0=
 -->